lenstronomy.Plots package

 Parameters:

-• coords – Coordinates() class instance or inherited class (such as PixelGrid(), or Data())
+• coords (Coordinates) – Coordinates() class instance or inherited class (such as PixelGrid(), or Data())

-• ra_image – Ra/x-coordinates of image positions (list of arrays in angular units)
+• ra_image (list or numpy.ndarray) – Ra/x-coordinates of image positions (list of arrays in angular units)

-• dec_image – Dec/y-coordinates of image positions (list of arrays in angular units)
+• dec_image (list or numpy.ndarray) – Dec/y-coordinates of image positions (list of arrays in angular units)

-• color – color of ticks and text
+• color (str) – color of ticks and text

-• image_name_list – list of strings for names of the images in the same order as the positions
+• image_name_list (list the positions) – Strings for names of the images in the same order as

-• origin – [x0, y0], lower left pixel coordinate in the frame of the pixels
+• origin (list or None) – [x0, y0], lower left pixel coordinate in the frame of the pixels

 • plot_out_of_image (bool) – if True, plots images even appearing out of the Coordinate frame